Super Bowl I: Kansas City Chiefs

 The Chiefs entered the game after an 11–2–1 regular season and a decisive 31–7 road win over the defending AFL champion Buffalo Bills in the AFL championship game on New Year's Day.

-Kansas City's high-powered offense led the AFL in points scored (448) and total rushing yards (2,274).
+The Chiefs' high-powered offense led the AFL in points scored (448) and total rushing yards (2,274).
 Their trio of running backs, Mike Garrett (801 yards), Bert Coan (521 yards), and Curtis McClinton (540 yards) all ranked among the top-ten rushers in the AFL.
 Quarterback Len Dawson was the top-rated passer in the AFL, completing 159 of 284 (56%) of his passes for 2,527 yards and 26 touchdowns.
 Wide receiver Otis Taylor provided the team with a great deep threat by recording 58 receptions for 1,297 yards and eight touchdowns.
 Receiver Chris Burford added 58 receptions for 758 yards and eight touchdowns, and tight end Fred Arbanas, who had 22 catches for 305 yards and four touchdowns, was one of six Chiefs offensive players who were named to the All-AFL team.
-Kansas City's offensive line was led by tackle Jim Tyrer, who had been selected to the AFL Pro Bowl for the 5th time in his career.
+The Chiefs' offensive line was led by tackle Jim Tyrer, who had been selected to the AFL Pro Bowl for the 5th time in his career.

 The Chiefs also had a strong defense, with All-AFL players Jerry Mays and Buck Buchanan anchoring their line.
 Linebacker Bobby Bell, who was also named to the All-AFL team, was great at run stopping and pass coverage.
 The strongest part of their defense, though, was their secondary, led by All-AFL safeties Johnny Robinson and Bobby Hunt, who each recorded 10 interceptions, and Fred Williamson, who recorded four.
-Their head coach was Hank Stram.
+Their head coach was none other than Hank Stram.

 Green Bay Packers

 The Packers were an NFL dynasty, turning around what had been a losing team just eight years earlier.
-The team had posted an NFL-worst 1–10–1 record in 1958 before head coach Vince Lombardi was hired in January 1959.
+The team had post an NFL-worst 1–10–1 record in 1958 before head coach Vince Lombardi was hired in January 1959.
 "Their offense was like a conga dance", one sportswriter quipped.
 "1, 2, 3 and kick."

 Lombardi was determined to build a winning team.
-During the preseason, he signed Fred "Fuzzy" Thurston, who had been cut from three other teams, but ended up becoming an All-Pro left guard for Green Bay.
-Lombardi also made a big trade with the Cleveland Browns that brought three players to the team who would become cornerstones of the defense: linemen Henry Jordan, Willie Davis, and Bill Quinlan.
+During the preseason, he signed Fred "Fuzzy" Thurston, who had been cut from three other teams, but ended up becoming an All-Pro left guard for the Packers.
+Lombardi also made a big trade with the Cleveland Browns which brought three players to the team who would become cornerstones of the defense: linemen Henry Jordan, Willie Davis, and Bill Quinlan.

 Lombardi's hard work paid off, and the Packers improved to a 7–5 regular-season record in 1959.
 They surprised the league during the following year by making it to the 1960 NFL Championship Game.
-Although the Packers lost, 17–13, to the Philadelphia Eagles, they had sent a clear message that they were no longer losers.
-Green Bay went on to win NFL Championships in 1961, 1962, 1965, and 1966.
+Although the Packers lost, 17–13, to the Philadelphia Eagles, they had sent a clear message they were no longer losers.
+The Packers went on to win NFL Championships in 1961, 1962, 1965, and 1966.